top of page

 The review and approval process can take anywhere from a few weeks to several months, depending on your state board’s current workload and whether your application is both complete and accurate.

 If you plan on practicing in a different state, be aware that licensure is state-specific, and you may need to meet additional requirements for reciprocity or transfer.
+Staying informed about mobility rules and public accountancy regulations is crucial for maintaining your CPA credential across state lines.

-Stay Licensed with Continuing Professional Education (CPE)
+Stay Licensed with Continuing Professional Education

-CPE requirements vary by jurisdiction, so always check your state’s CPE requirements
+Requirements vary by jurisdiction, so always check your state’s CPE requirements

-Generally, CPE for CPAs typically include:
+Generally, CPE for CPAs typically includes:

 • 40 hours per year or 80 hours every two years